Goldorion/Fabric-Generator-MCreator/README.md

 - Advancements (Mostly complete, procedure triggered advancements don't work)

-- ~~Block (Only basic blocks can be made with some parameters.
-Render types and World generation don't work.)~~ CURRENTLY BROKEN AS OF 0.4.0!
+- Block (Only basic blocks can be made with some parameters.
+Render types and World generation don't work, will be fixed soon)

-- Food (Mostly complete, a few parameters don´t work)
+- Food (Drinking animation and dog food parameter does not work)

-- Fuel (Complete)
+- ~~Fuel (Complete)~~ CURRENTLY BROKEN AS OF 0.4.1!

-- ~~Tools (Pickaxe, Axe, Shovel, Hoe and Sword)~~ CURRENTLY BROKEN AS OF 0.4.0!
+- ~~Tools (Pickaxe, Axe, Shovel, Hoe and Sword)~~ CURRENTLY BROKEN AS OF 0.4.1!

 ## Downloads/Install Instructions

-Downloads can be found on the [release page](https://github.com/Goldorion/MCreatorFabricGenerator/releases).
+Downloads can be found on the [Release page of this repo](https://github.com/Goldorion/MCreatorFabricGenerator/releases).
+The plugin's MCreator forum page is [here](https://mcreator.net/forum/60201/fabric-generator-plugin).
+(Information Outdated!)

 Install like any other plugin: Launch MCreator -> Open preferences -> Manage plugins -> Load Plugin -> Find your downloaded zip file -> **Restart MCreator**.